Visit my.sonatype.com for documentation on Nexus Repository version 2.

 - Delete the group's local storage by just deleting the "sonatype-work/nexus/storage/<group-id>"

 Step 2 should be performed when the repository isn't running to minimize any potential issues.
-Once you've completed this process you may also want to restart Nexus.
+Once you've completed this process you may also want to restart Nexus Repository.

-In general, you should understand that Nexus is patched for security vulnerabilities and new features.
-If you are running an instance old enough to suffer from this bug, we strongly suggest that you upgrade your Nexus instance.
-Things did change a bit between 1.x and 2.x.
+In general, you should understand that Nexus Repository 2 is patched for security vulnerabilities and new features.
+If you are running an instance old enough to suffer from this bug, we strongly suggest that you upgrade your Nexus Repository instance.